-Sunken Stone helps you as an Amazon Seller both set up your Sponsored Display Ads as well as make them work for your brand.
+Sunken Stone helps you set up your Sponsored Display Ads and make them work for your brand.
 This means optimizing them until you make a profit.

-Amazon product display ads differ from normal sponsored products in that they feature large images either on the side of an Amazon web page, at the top or bottom, or an entirely different platform such as a mobile app or third-party website.
+Amazon product display ads differ from everyday sponsored products.
+They feature large images either on the side of an Amazon web page, at the top or bottom, or an entirely different platform such as a mobile app or third-party website.

 Where do Amazon ads appear?

-Amazon ads appear in a variety of placements across multiple platforms, not just Amazon.
+Amazon ads appear in various placements across multiple platforms, not just Amazon.
 The eCommerce giant has a lot of different partnerships across the web, allowing them to reach an incredibly diverse audience through banners, videos, product placements, and third-party locations such as websites and mobile apps.